rails/rails/guides/source/4_2_release_notes.md

 runner that executes jobs right away.

 Jobs often need to take Active Record objects as arguments.
-Active Job passes object references as URIs (uniform resource identifiers) instead of marshaling the object itself.
+Active Job passes object references as URIs (uniform resource identifiers) instead of marshalling the object itself.
 The new [Global ID](https://github.com/rails/globalid) library builds URIs and looks up the objects they reference.
 Passing Active Record objects as job arguments just works by using Global ID internally.